po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     console.log(addition(1, 2, 3, 4, 100)); // 110
     ```

-  * 🔑  There is a good chance that you may be confused on where spread and operators go, since they are very similar and can be used in similar situations.
-This is just an introduction and they will begin to pick up fluency as they get more practice.
+  * 🔑  There is a good chance that students might be confused on where spread and operators go, because they are very similar and can be used in similar situations.
+This is just an introduction; assure students that they will begin to pick up fluency as they get more practice.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):